Total knee Replacement

 What is Total Knee Replacement Recovery Time?

-Following a total knee replacement, you will likely stay at the hospital for three to five days.
-While each patient will recover a little differently after this surgery, it typically takes 12 weeks to complete rehabilitation and six months to a year to gain your full strength back.
+Following a total knee replacement, you may go home the same day or next day, or stay up to two or three days.
+Longer stays are much less likely.
+While each patient will recover a little differently after this surgery, it typically takes 6 weeks to complete rehabilitation and six months to a year to gain your full strength back.

 You'll probably be anxious to get behind the wheel again.
 Fortunately for you, if you had your left knee replaced and you're driving a vehicle with an automatic transmission, you could behind that wheel again in just a couple weeks.

 If your right knee was replaced, it could be around four weeks.
 Driving vehicles with manual transmission may take longer.
-In either of these cases, you need to have the ability to bend your knee enough where you can safely operate the pedals.
+In either of these cases, you need to not be under the influence of narcotic pain medications and have the ability to bend your knee enough where you can safely operate the pedals.

 What's Involved in Total Knee Replacement Recovery?